Chr15w1986/Javascript_PP2/README.md

 # UX/UI
 * The game was created to show my knowledge of JAVASCRIPT including, HTML and CSS
 * To provide users with a game that is easy to play and fun
-* The game should be simple play
+* The game should be simple to play
 * Any interactive buttons should clear and obvious as to what they do

 Site Goals: